-The New York State Government Finance Officers' Association's (GFOA) best practice recommendation is that the governing body (Common Council for the City of Syracuse) re-adopt the entity's Investment Policy annually, and the Office of the City Auditor supports this practice and encourages the Common Council to consider formal annual readoption going forward.
+The New York State Government Finance Officers' Association's (GFOA) best practice recommendation is that the governing body (Common Council for the City of Syracuse) re-adopt the entity's Investment Policy annually, and the Office of the City Auditor continues to support this practice and encourages the Common Council to consider formal annual re-adoption going forward.

-In prior audits of the City of Syracuse Investment Policy, we recommended that the Common Council use the annual communication from the Commissioner of Finance as the basis for scheduling a Finance Committee meeting and thereafter scheduling an annual re-adoption of the Investment Policy.
-We continue to stand by this recommendation.

-These meetings could be further used as a vehicle for the Commissioner of Finance to familiarize each of the Common Councilors in attendance with the procedures, restrictions and practical considerations placed on the City as it invests its cash assets.
+The Auditor also continues to recommend that the annual communication from the Commissioner of Finance to the Chairperson of the Common Council Finance Committee be used as the basis for scheduling a Finance Committee meeting.
+These meetings could be used as the vehicle for the Commissioner of Finance to familiarize each of the Common Councilors in attendance with the procedures, restrictions and practical considerations placed on the City during the investing of its cash assets.
+With the addition of individuals newly elected to the Council being a somewhat regular reoccurrence, annual briefings appear to be the most appropriate and expedient procedure to keep Common Councilors familiar with their fiduciary responsibilities.

-Philip J. LaTessa Syracuse City Auditor City of Syracuse October 21, 2007
+Philip J. LaTessa Syracuse City Auditor City of Syracuse October 29, 2008